duaayed/HandSpeak-Arabic-Sign-Language-Translator/README.md

 1. Enable integration of sign language into existing applications. <br>
 2. Improve education quality for the deaf and elevate literacy rates. <br>
 3. Promote communication inclusivity of the hearing impaired. <br>

+<h2 align="left">Dataset</h2>
+After extensive research and evaluation of various datasets, we concluded that KArSL is the most comprehensive and reliable dataset available for Arabic Sign Language (ArSL).
+KArSL is the largest video dataset specifically designed for word-level ArSL recognition, widely used across Arab countries.
+It contains 502 isolated sign words, each performed by three professional signers and repeated 50 times per signer.